How to Use Zotero with NotebookLM for Research Workflows

 Once the working set is clear, move the selected files or documents into NotebookLM.

-NotebookLM currently supports several source types, including PDFs, Google Docs, Google Slides, Google Sheets, Word documents, text and Markdown files, CSV files, web URLs, ePub files, and some image and audio formats.
-Google's help documentation describes these sources as static copies of the documents you import or upload.
-That detail matters: NotebookLM is not automatically staying in sync with every source in your Zotero library.
+NotebookLM supports several source types, including PDFs, Google Docs, Google Slides, Google Sheets, Word documents, text and Markdown files, CSV files, web URLs, ePub files, and some image and audio formats.
+In May 2026, Google announced automatic Drive syncing for NotebookLM sources, which means Drive-based sources can stay current when the underlying Drive files change.

 A practical handoff looks like this: